freewill7/stroudmasters/content/posts/2011/08/21/henley-to-marlow-bridge-to-bridge-swim-21st-august-2011.md

 Only two swimmers failed to complete the swim which given the temperature and distance was a really good achievement.

-Overall the âteamâ thought it was a great swim and experience especially when there are not many of these longer distance swims open to club swimmers.
+Overall the team thought it was a great swim and experience especially when there are not many of these longer distance swims open to club swimmers.
 The Henley Swim also did a great job in organising and running the event on the day.

 ![Jessica Wooddisse, Mark Partridge, Lorraine Savagar](/images/2015/01/jessica-mark-lorraine.jpg)